up42/up42-py/README.md

 input_parameters["sobloo-s2-l1c-aoiclipped:1"].update({"max_cloud_cover":60})

 # Run a test job to query data availability and check the configuration.
-# With this test query you will not be charged with any data or processing credits, but have a preview of the job result.
 test_job = workflow.test_job(input_parameters=input_parameters, track_status=True)
 test_results = test_job.get_results_json()
 print(test_results)